curriculum-vitae

 Academy Sports - LIVE FIT

-LIVE FIT is a sports tracking application for the Academy Sports + Outdoors sports goods discount store chain.
+LIVE FIT is a sports tracking app for the Academy Sports + Outdoors retail chain.
+It integrates with the MapMyFitness (MMF) SDK to store and retrieve activity data from the MMF service.

 Active Heroes